pairwise_distances#

 Parameters:

-• metric (str, optional) – Metric to use for computing distances.
-The default is “sqeuclidean”.
+• metric (str, optional) – Metric to use.
+Default is “euclidean”.

-• exclude_self (bool, optional) – If True, adds weight on the diagonal of the distance matrix.
+• exclude_diag (bool, optional) – Whether to exclude the diagonal from the distance matrix.
+Only used when k is not None.
 Default is False.

 Returns: